 But what is a brand community?
-It is a group of consumers who invest in a brand outside the product—they enable companies to have a strong connection with consumers and involve them in creating a brand.
-And while all of this seems like a new idea to you, a number of the world’s best brands, like Nike, have been working to create their communities for years.
+It is a group of consumers who invest in a brand outside of the product—they enable companies to have a strong connection with consumers and involve them in creating a brand.
+And while all of this seems like a new idea to you, a number of the world’s best brands, like Nike, have been working to create their own communities for years.

 Some brands already benefit from their brand communities.
 We can mention the many successes of online community stories, such as Nike and the story of NikePlus membership, based on which you get advice, support, the ability to use online chat, as well as exclusive products only for members.

 Their online community is now a very active forum where consumers share tips and reviews about Sephora products.
-In addition, Beauty Talk also offers a different way to engage products and the community—users can upload their photos using Sephora products.
+In addition, Beauty Talk also offers a different way to engage with products and the community—users can upload their photos using Sephora products.
 The photos are then linked to all the products used on them.
 It is real social commerce in action.
-Another benefit in all of this is that the brand can use the forum to find out which products consumers are interested in, as well as to answer customer questions about the services.
+Another benefit of all of this is that the brand can use the forum to find out which products consumers are interested in, as well as to answer customer questions about the services.

-Creating an engaged active community requires a lot of work, but once a well-designed online community, as you could see from the example, offers a gold mine of opportunities for your brand and marketing strategy.
+Creating an engaged, active community requires a lot of work, but a well-designed online community, as you can see from the example, offers a gold mine of opportunities for your brand and marketing strategy.
 But how can you build an impressive and long-lasting online community?